Term Dates

 • apply formulae to calculate and solve problems involving perimeters and areas of rectangles, triangles and compound shapes

-• apply properties of angles at a point, angles on a straight line and angles in a triangle
+• apply properties of angles at a point, angles on a straight line, opposite angles and angles in a triangle

 Statistics

-• draw and interpret bar and pie charts
+• draw and interpret bar charts, pie charts and pictograms

 • calculate and compare averages using mean, mode, median and range